Recognizing the Symptoms of Heart Problems

 - Fluid buildup in the feet, ankles and legs.
 This swelling is known as edema.

-You can learn more about heart failure, coronary artery disease, and heart attack through the American Heart Association or Better Medicine For more information on heart disease and women, go to the Women's Heart Foundation.
+You can learn more about heart failure, coronary artery disease, and heart attack through the American Heart Association.
+For more information on heart disease and women, go to the Women's Heart Foundation.